Import hours in Excel or Power BI

 - Copy the Request URL.
 This is the URL that Power Query is going to call.

-In Excel, start a new blank workbook and via Data, Get Data, From Other Sources, click From Web.
+Armed with the API key to authenticate and the URL to call; start Excel, start a new blank workbook and via Data, Get Data, From Other Sources, click "Blank Query".

 4. Transforming the data

 Now that the data is in Power Query we can transform it: